 which changes the clothing and looks of the characters and weapons, while increasing their strength and speed.
 Other game mechanics include the typical special move which drains life

 , a block action that grants a short invincibility after blocking an attack and the ability to mount horses found on certain stages.

 The story starts out with young Arthur training and finally pulling down the Sword in th-

 , and thus becoming the King of England.
 However, most knights aren't pleased to find out they must follow this "boy king", and thus rebellion and war break out over the land.
 Arthur goes to Merlin for advice, and he reveals that only the Holy Grail has the power to unify the war-torn England under his rule.
 So, he and two of his best friends (Lancelot and Perceval) set out to find it, eventually discovering it is on the possession of an evil knight known as Garibaldi.

 - Arthur, wielding Excalibur, a broadsword.
 He's the most balanced out of the three, with average strength and speed.
 He starts out wearing leather armor and a red tunic, and as he level ups he gets more armor pieces, eventually ending in full-body armor.
 He has the unique ability of performing a slow but powerful slash attack.

-Lancelot, wielding a scimitar.
+- Lancelot, wielding a scimitar.
 He's a swordsman travelling all over the world looking for a worthy king to serve.
 He's the Fragile Speedster, fast but with weak attack and defense.
 Lancelot has long blond hair and wears a blue tunic, which is replaced by plate armor as he levels up.
 His unique ability is a quick jump kick.

 The enemy forces are comprised of:

-Muramasa, the Blood Armor.
-A japanese Samurai who's somehow entered Garibaldi's service.
+- Muramasa, the Blood Armor.
+A Samurai who's somehow entered Garibaldi's service.
 He uses a katana, and can use fire magic to attack his enemies.

 This game provides examples of: